 Leadership lessons – What leaders and managers actually do? ·

 We have been talking lately a lot about leadership skills and abilities.
-I think it is time to spend a little time on what leaders actually do in their work so we have a bit of a clearer target to start aiming at as we develop our leadership and management skills and character.
+I think it is time to spend a little time on what leaders and managers actually do in their work, so we have a bit of a clearer target to start aiming at as we develop our leadership and management skills and character.

 Below follows a short and simplified recap of the main differences between ICs and two different levels of leaders.
 If you plan on advancing on your career, make sure you know what you are aiming at and what will change when you step up a level or two.
 If you have aspirations to move up, you should start to pay attention and start working (at least partially) on higher-level issues already.
 Once you actually move up a step, you will need to drop most of your old work and redefine your role and tasks in line with the requirements of the management position.